AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/22.1-release-activity/22-1-proofing-enhancements.md

 >[!IMPORTANT]
 >
 >Windows users must manually reinstall the desktop viewer to upgrade to the latest version.
 After that, future updates to the Desktop Proofing Viewer will be automatic.
-For help reinstalling, see [Install the Desktop Proofing Viewer with Automatic Updates](../../../review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.md).
+For help reinstalling, see [Install the Desktop Proofing Viewer](../../../review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.md).

 Mac users will be upgraded to the latest version automatically.